Variational Quantum Metrology with Loschmidt Echo: RESULTS

-In our experiment, $U_\text{E}(\vec{\theta})$ is realized by a 3-layer VQC consisting of single-spin rotations, $e^{-i\theta_k\sigma_{x,y}/2}$ with $\vec\theta\equiv(\theta_1,\theta_2,...\theta_k,...)$, and the free evolution under the Hamiltonian, $H_\text{NMR}$, that evolves with a duration $\tau$.
-The details of this parameterized quantum circuit can be found in the Supplemental Material where we also analyzed the set of the states that can be generated by this circuit and showed that it contains the optimal probe state.
-After the preparation of the optimal probe state, the dynamics that encodes the parameter, $e^{-i\delta H}$, is then applied.
-In the experiment the Hamiltonian is given by $H=\sum_{k=1}^{10}\sigma_z^j/2$.
-Theoretically, the correspondence between the Loschmidt echo and the QFI is best when $\delta\to0$, as shown in Eq. \eqref{ineqFq2}.
-However, the experiment signal of the Loschmidt echo is least sensitive to the change of the parameter when $\delta=0$ since $\mathcal L_\delta=\gamma(\rho_f)$ reaches the maximal where the derivative is zero.
+(ii) Evolve the system under $V_\delta(\vec{\theta})\equiv U_\text{E}^\dagger(\vec{\theta}) e^{-i\delta G}U_\text{E}(\vec{\theta})$ according to Eq.~\eqref{eqLEexp}.
+In our experiment, $U_\text{E}(\vec{\theta})$ is realized by a 3-layer VQC consisting of single-spin rotations, i.e., $e^{-i\theta_k\sigma_{x,y}/2}$ with $\vec\theta\equiv(\theta_1,\theta_2,...\theta_k,...)$, and the free evolution under the Hamiltonian, $H_\text{NMR}$ for a duration $\tau$.
+The interactions in $H_\text{NMR}$ facilitate the generation of nonclassical correlations in the probe state, thereby enabling the potential to achieve precision beyond the SQL.
+Details of VQC can be found in the Supplemental Materials \cite{supp}.
+After the preparation of the optimal probe state, the dynamics that encodes the parameter $e^{-i\delta G}$ is then applied.
+Without loss of generality, we consider the encoding dynamics as a field along $z$-axis and the corresponding Hamiltonian is $G=\sum_{k=1}^{10}\sigma_z^j/2$.
+Theoretically, the correspondence between the Loschmidt echo and the QFI is best when $\delta\to0$, as indicated in Eq. \eqref{ineqFq2}.
+However, the experiment signal of the Loschmidt echo is least sensitive to the change of the parameter when $\delta=0$ since $\mathcal L_\delta=\Gamma(\rho_f)$ reaches the maximal where the derivative is zero.
 So there exists a trade-off.
-With the aid of numerical simulation (see Supplementary Material for detail), we find that $\delta=0.2$ is optimal for our experiment.
-After $e^{-i\delta H}$, a reverse evolution, $U_\text{E}(\vec{\theta})$, is then applied which is followed by the measurement, i.e., the projection to the initial state.
-The reverse evolution is realized by flipping the order of the parameterized circuit, which is experimentally achieved by reversing the phase of single-spin rotations and inserting $\pi$ pulses for the free evolution \cite{NMR_BB1}.
-The projection is achieved by measuring the polarization of each nuclear spin along $z$-axis.
-Since the nine $^1\text{H}$ spins are identical, their polarization can be obtained with a single measurement.
-From which $\mathcal L_\delta^\Delta$ can then be obtained which further gives the QFI of $\rho_\text{f}(\vec{\theta})$.
+With the aid of numerical simulation, we find that $\delta=0.2$ is optimal for our experiment \cite{supp}.
+Finally, the reverse evolution $U^\dagger_\text{E}(\vec{\theta})$ is performed.
+This can be implemented by applying the reverse evolution of each operation in the PQC in reverse order.
+Specifically, the reverse of single-spin rotations can be implemented by changing the phase of each pulse, and the reverse of the free evolution under $H_\text{NMR}$ can be implemented by applying $\pi$ pulses along the $x$-direction to the $^{31}$P spin at both the beginning and end of the evolution.

+(iii) Project the evolved state onto the initial state $\rho_0$.
+Substituting the specific form of $\rho_0$ into Eq.~\eqref{eqLEexp}, we have

+This means LE can be extracted from the local measurement of the evolved state $V_\delta(\vec{\theta})\rho_0V_\delta^\dagger(\vec{\theta})$, i.e., the polarization of each spin along $z$-axis.
+Hence the measurement overhead increases linearly with the system size.
+The identity $\mathds{1}$ in $\rho_0$ does not change under the unitary evolution $V_\delta(\vec{\theta})$ and also does not contribute to the experimental signal since the observables in NMR are traceless.
+The Loschmidt echo in Eq.~\eqref{eqLEexp2} then becomes